johnnyhuy/actions-discord-git-webhook/README.md

 ## Development

 NodeJS should be the only hard requirement to get this project working to make changes.
-Optionally, we can use Docker Compose to provide this dependency in conatiner with a volume to our host to make additional code changes.
+Optionally, we can use Docker Compose to provide this dependency in container with a volume to our host to make additional code changes.

 ```bash
 # Local